Frequently Asked

 *This documentation should provide details that verify your name as the policy holder, your health care plan name, and the coverage period.

-The deadline to apply is June 30, 2023, for an eligibility start date of January 1, 2023.
-Due to the launch of the program, the application deadline for the first quarter of January-March was extended.
-This means if you meet the initial eligibility requirements, you will be able to be reimbursed for covered expenses from January 2023 forward.
-To maintain eligibility as of April 1, 2023, you are required to be paid for work with a subsidized child for 1 out of 3 months in October 2022-December 2022.
+The deadline to apply is September 30, 2023, for an eligibility start date of July 1, 2023.
+This means if you meet initial eligibility requirements, you will be able to be reimbursed for covered expenses from July 2023 – September 2023.
+To maintain eligibility as of October 1, 2023, you are required to be paid for work with a subsidized child for 1 out of 3 months in April 2023 – June 2023.

 Will I have to pay taxes on benefits I receive from the CCPU Health Care Fund?